pujiayeah/pujiayeah.github.io/_pages/about.md

 # :fire: News
 ---

-📣📣📣 Nov 7, 2025 — Thrilled to share that our paper has been officially accepted by *Physical Review A*!
+- 📣📣📣 Oct.
+6, 2025 — Thrilled to share that [our paper](https://journals.aps.org/pra/abstract/10.1103/v1jp-167d) has been officially accepted by *Physical Review A*!

 # :books: Education
 ---